FDio/csit/docs/report/introduction/overview.rst

 The report describes CSIT functional and performance tests and their continuous execution delivered in CSIT |release|.
-A high-level overview is provided for each CSIT test environment running in Linux Foundation (LF) FD.io Continuous Performance Labs.
+A high-level overview is provided for each CSIT test environment running in :abbr:`LF (Linux Foundation)` FD.io Continuous Performance Labs.
 This is followed by summary of all executed tests against the |vpp-release| and associated FD.io projects and sub-systems (Honeycomb, DPDK, NSH_SFC), CSIT |release| release notes, result highlights and known issues discovered in CSIT.
 More detailed description of each environment, pointers to CSIT test code documentation and detailed test resuls with links to